Updated June 30, 2022

 How to Obtain a Dumpster Permit

 The dumpster permit process is typically simple and straightforward.
-In fact, your dumpster rental provider may be able to secure the permit for your rental.
+In fact, your dumpster rental provider will typically secure the permit for your rental on your behalf.

 In cases where you need to obtain a dumpster permit on your own, the quickest route is to navigate your city’s government website and do a search for "dumpster permits".
 You can simply call the city’s front desk and request information about obtaining a dumpster permit if you need additional help.